RonenNess/GeonBit.UI/README.md

 Contain the SpriteFonts to use for paragraphs and texts.
 The fonts you use must be installed on your system when compiling them.

+Note: GeonBit.UI is built to use [monospace fonts](https://en.wikipedia.org/wiki/Monospaced_font).
+Using fonts that are not monospace may results in unexpected behavior and broken entities.

 ### styles/

 XML files with default styling for all entities.
 There are 3 files per entity type, for default state, mouse hover, and mouse down.
 To see values example and extra info, check out ```example.xml```.